bytecodealliance/wasmtime/cranelift/docs/langref.rst

 accessing memory, as well as :ref:`extending loads and truncating stores
 <extload-truncstore>`.

-If the memory at the given addresss is not :term:`addressable`, the behavior of these instructions is undefined.
+If the memory at the given address is not :term:`addressable`, the behavior of these instructions is undefined.
 If it is addressable but not :term:`accessible`, they :term:`trap`.